DonaldET3/DragonChatBot/c/README.md

-This is the directory for bot modules primarily written in C or C++.
+This is the directory for bot modules primarily written in C.